 Research shows that persons who have survived repeated trauma in their lives will have difficulty with dental procedures.

 Remember when I spoke about the Vagus running from our brain stem down into the nervous system?
-Well if you are a survivor of repeated traumatic events, then very likely the dorsal Vagus is going to start acting up.
+Well, if you’re a survivor of repeated traumatic events, then very likely the dorsal Vagus is going to start acting up.
 What does this look like?
-It looks like dissociating ( numbed out and embarrassingly not present) or even more embarrassing, your amygdala ( the part of your brain responsible for scanning the environment for threat) is going to activate.
+It looks like dissociating (numbed out and embarrassingly not present) or even more embarrassing, your amygdala (the part of your brain responsible for scanning the environment for threat) is going to activate.
 What does this look like?
 Hyper-alert, tense, irritable, even angry that strange people are sticking their rubber glove fingers and cold instruments in your mouth!

 This dentist introduced me to EFT which she uses on me before she does any work.
 She also helps me regulate, diaphragmatic breathing to regulate my nervous system.
 I have had mini miracles throughout the journey like finally getting X-rays completed without gagging!

-The bottom line is we must practice, practice, practice! or we will not reap the benefits.
-Don’t wait until you feel like it or you will never do it.
+The bottom line is we must practice, practice, practice!
+If we don’t, we will not reap the benefits.
+Don’t wait until you feel like it, or you will never do it.
 Continue to practice exercises that calm your nervous system and you should be able to just about conquer any fear.